LunePurple/LunePurple/README.md

 _I'm a Unity Game Developer with 2 years experience developing cross platform games for the web, desktop and a lil mobile 😅._

 * 🐻 I live in Saint Petersburg, Russia
-* 🔭 I'm currently looking for a job
+* 🔭 I'm currently looking for a dream job
 * 🎲 I’m currently working on coffee shop simulator game
 * 💻 I mostly use C# with Unity
 * 📫 How to reach me: feel free to message me on [Telegram](https://t.me/heather_purple) (preferably) or [VK](https://vk.com/heather_purple)